hoylen/woomera/README.md

 Woomera
 =======

-## Introduction

 Woomera is a Dart package for implementing Web servers.

-It is used to create server-side Dart programs that function as a Web server.
-A Web server simply listens for HTTP requests and respond to them with HTTP responses.
-But it quickly gets complicated (and difficult to maintain) when there are many different types of HTTP requests to process, different errors to detect and state needs to be maintained between HTTP requests.
+It is used to create server-side Dart programs that listens for HTTP requests and respond to them with HTTP responses.

+A Web server is simple in theory, but in practice it quickly gets complicated and difficult to maintain.
+Especially when there are many different types of HTTP requests to process, different errors to detect and state needs to be maintained between the HTTP requests.
 This package aims to reduce that complexity.

 Main features include: